 - Middle, elementary and home school groups: Physical science and prairie ecology field trips are available for students in grades 1-8.
 Educators must participate in a field trip program workshop before bringing their students.
 More information is available on the Education Office Educators page.

 Every month, Fermilab offers numerous events for the public.
+Check our calendar of public events for upcoming events.
 The best way to stay informed about these events is to subscribe to Fermilab Frontiers, Fermilab’s community newsletter.